Bipartisan Senate report details Trump campaign contacts with Russia in 2016, adding to Mueller findings - Local News 8

 Among the key findings:

 - That then-campaign chairman Paul Manafort was working with Konstantin Kilimnik, a Russian intelligence officer, and sought to share internal campaign information with Kilimnik.
-The committee says it obtained “some information suggesting Kilimnik may have been connected” to Russia’s 2016 hacking operation.
+The committee says it obtained “some information suggesting Kilimnik may have been connected” to Russia’s 2016 hacking operation and concludes Manafort’s role on the campaign “represented a grave counterintelligence threat.”

 - That Trump and senior campaign officials sought to obtain advance information on WikiLeaks’ email dumps through Roger Stone, and that Trump spoke to Stone about WikiLeaks, despite telling the special counsel in written answers he had “no recollections” that they had spoken about it.